 With a background in finance, volunteer management, and operations, Jess is deeply connected to finding meaningful ways to engage team members while maintaining efficiency and productivity.
-Jess is a lover of systems, MacGyver of tools, believer in the power of a solid spreadsheet, and manager of over six years.
+Jess is a lover of systems, a believer in the power of a solid spreadsheet, and an experienced people manager.

 Before joining the team at Public Lab, Jess held management roles in tech nonprofit and human rights nonprofit organizations.
-Jess loves to travel and spend time outdoors and will soon be on the road in a custom built home-on-the-road visiting every national park and every state.
+Jess loves to travel and spend time outdoors and lives on the road full-time in a custom-built home-on-the-road exploring public lands in the United States.

 Location: Atlanta, GA<br />